yuyang339/cs140e-21spr/labs/1-gpio/README.md

                 const int PM_RSTC_WRCFG_FULL_RESET = 0x00000020;
                 int i;
                 for(i = 0; i < 100000; i++)
-                     dummy(i);
+                     nop();
                 PUT32(PM_WDOG, PM_PASSWORD | 1);
                 PUT32(PM_RSTC, PM_PASSWORD | PM_RSTC_WRCFG_FULL_RESET);
                 while(1);
            }

       Change your code to just loop for a small fixed number of times and make sure reboot() works.

     3. Force the blink loop to be at different code alignments mod 64.
+       If you look at `1-blink.list` you can see the executable code and the addresses it is at.
 Do you notice any difference in timing?
        (You may have to make your delay longer.)
 What is going on?

 --------------------------------------------------------------------------
 #### Additional information